rawanalnouri/MyDoom/README.md

 The project is called `WalletWizard` (Spending Tracker Web Application).
 It currently consists of a single app `walletwizard` where all functionality resides.

 ## Deployed version of the application
-The deployed version of the application can be found at #add link
+The deployed version of the application can be found at *[http://walletwizard.pythonanywhere.com/](http://walletwizard.pythonanywhere.com/)*

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: